-In 2014, Jane produced two short projects – Dandekar Makes a Sandwich (a short based on Leena Pendharkar’s Days with Dandekar), which recently won the Grand Jury Prize for Best Short Film at the Indian Film Festival of Los Angeles, and a Web series presentation for Universal with Sam Jaeger titled The Button.
+Also in 2014, Jane produced two short projects – Dandekar Makes a Sandwich (a short based on Leena Pendharkar’s Days with Dandekar), which won the Grand Jury Prize for Best Short Film at the Indian Film Festival of Los Angeles, and a Web series presentation for Universal with Sam Jaeger titled The Button.
 Also in 2014, she handled the research on two new documentaries directed by Oscar-winner Morgan Neville.

 Jane also enjoys creating for the Web – she is a partner in the So Natural TV YouTube Channel (a Web channel featuring sharp-witted shows for women) with Leena Pendharkar.
 She also helms the Meritage Pictures YouTube Channel.
 And she often collaborates with Academy Award-nominated documentarian Leslie Iwerks on various documentary projects.